 Fort Worth Zoo

 The nationally acclaimed Fort Worth Zoo has been ranked the No. 1 zoo in North America by USA Today, the Best Zoo in Texas by Yahoo Travel, the No. 5 zoo in the nation by USA Travel Guide, the No. 1 attraction in the DFW Metroplex by Zagat survey and a top 10 zoo or aquarium by FamilyFun magazine and TripAdvisor’s Travelers’ Choice Awards.
 Home to more than 7,000 animals, the Zoo is in the second of a four-phase, $100-million master plan.
 The first phase, African Savanna, opened in April 2018.
-The second, Elephant Springs, will open in 2021.
+The second, Elephant Springs, opened in April 2021.
 The institution’s focus on education and conservation is second to none, enhancing the lives of more than one million visitors a year.
 Fort Worth Zoo has limited admission, at this time, due to Covid-19.
 Everyone (except children 2 and younger) must have a reservation that was made online prior to arrival at the Zoo (ticket booths will be closed).
 Reservations become active and available on the website 3 days prior to the day you visit.
 A limited number of people will be admitted each day and restaurants, shops and attractions will operate at a limited capacity.
 Signage throughout the Zoo will remind guests of the importance of social distancing, wearing masks and handwashing; markers on the ground at exhibits will indicate social distancing placement.
 Masks are required for all guests 10 years of age or older and space is limited.